Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ![Object Detection Pipeline](pictures/11-run-pipeline.png)

-Once the pipeline is executed, a run link will be generated and displayed as output.
+*Once the pipeline is executed, a run link will be generated and displayed.
+If you click the link, you will directed to Kubeflow Pipeline Dashboard*

+### <a name='PipelineDashboard'></a>**KF Pipeline Dashboard**

 Click on the latest experiment which is created

 ![Object Detection Pipeline](pictures/12-experiment.png)

-Pipeline components execution & logs can be viewed as below
+Pipeline components screenshots & logs can be viewed as below

 ![Object Detection Pipeline](pictures/13-pipeline-execution.PNG)